wabo-kabrel/Markdown-Exploration/Brief Markdown Notes/2_syntax.md

 |   H6      |   ######  |
 |-----------------------|

-Best Practice: Use only one H1(represented by #) per document,'
+Best Practice: Use only one H1(represented by #) per document,
 and maintain hierarchy (don't skip any level).

 2. Paragraphs and Line Breaks